-Directions for reopening Movie Theatres, theatres, museums, libraries, and similar places of public entertainment venues are available for owners, staff and patrons.
-Download the Directions for Reopening Movie Theatres, theatres, museums, libraries, and similar places of public entertainment venues
+Guidance for Movie Theatres, theatres, museums, libraries, and similar places of public entertainment venues are available for owners, staff and patrons.
+Download the Re-Opening Guidelines for Movie Theatres, Theatres, Museums, Libraries and similar Places of Public Entertainment in Bermuda

 Parks and Beaches

 Guidelines for visiting Beaches, Pools and Parks: Staying physically active is one of the best ways to keep your mind and body healthy.
 In many areas, people can visit parks, trails, and open spaces as a way to relieve stress, get some fresh air and vitamin D, stay active, and safely connect with others (The Centers for Disease Control & Infection, 2019).

 A list of what is permitted and health and safety protocols required for these services is provided in the Directions for Providing Personal Services Safely.

 Currently, there is no evidence that Coronavirus (COVID-19) can be spread to other persons through water such as pools if appropriate disinfection with chlorine or bromine is maintained.
 In addition to the following guidance, operators should review the “Return to Work Recommendations for Business Operations in Bermuda” and complete the mandatory Infection Prevention and Control training: Operation of Pools Guidance